Vinicius-Passos-git/Flask/README.md

-# Deploy-ML-with-Flask
+# Flask
-A simple ml algorithm using Flask Deploy
+A simple test with Flask